Darsh-A/Onlyfans18-/kinjal.md

 CHAPTER 3
 Market Potential
-"India is one of the fastest growing pultry "
+"ndia is one of the fastest growing poultry feed markets in the world.
+Growing population, changes in food consumption habits, increasing consumptions of poultry products, etc. are some of the key reasons driving poultry feed markets in India.
+With the rise of middle class and increased urbanization, a major population prefers to go for non-vegetation"